-Conclusion: The Interstate 8 Alternative (with options defined in Section ES.7.2.2, above) is superior to the BCD Alternative.
-It is shorter in length, it located in a less remote area, and it reduces impacts to biological resources, including significant unmitigable impacts to biological resources and wildlife (bighorn sheep, golden eagles) that would occur on the BCD route.
-In addition, the BCD Alternative crosses a BCNM land use zone in CNF.
+Conclusion: Because the Interstate 8 Alternative (with options defined in Section ES.7.2.2, above) between McCain Valley Road and La Posta Road is infeasible barring Campo tribal support, this route segment cannot be considered.
+The Interstate 8 Alternative offers environmental advantages in comparison with the BCD route: it is shorter in length, it located in a less remote area, and it reduces impacts to biological resources, including significant unmitigable impacts to biological resources and wildlife (bighorn sheep, golden eagles).
+However, the BCD Alternative Revision, in conjunction with the BCD South Option Revision (see below) would be located on compatible Forest land use zones and are feasible.